Kellyville Ridge: Buses to Sydney CBD

-Hillsbus services take around 1 hour to Sydney CBD from Kellyville Ridge.
+CDC NSW services take around 1 hour to Sydney CBD from Kellyville Ridge.
 The suburb is serviced by the 616X which travels through Kellyville Ridge.

 Sydney Metro to Chatswood

 The North West Rail Link which opened 26 May 2019 – now known as Sydney Metro Northwest – provides high frequency services to Kellyville Ridge, linking it to Sydney CBD in around 50 minutes, which will drop to 40 minutes on completion of the second stage of the project.
 The metro service passes through Norwest Business Park, Castle Hill, Epping, Macquarie Park and University, North Ryde, Chatswood, and North Sydney.

 Kellyville Ridge is positioned in a strategic location surrounded by three railway stations sitting on its perimeters; Tallawong, Rouse Hill and Kellyville.
 Both Tallawong and Kellyville provide all-day commuter parking.
-Hillsbus route 663 and Busways route 731 connect Kellyville Ridge with the Rouse Hill metro station, whilst Hillsbus routes 603, 632 (from Merriville Road and Perfection Ave) and 651 (from Merriville T-way) connect to Kellyville station.
+CDC NSW route 663 and Busways route 731 connect Kellyville Ridge with the Rouse Hill metro station, whilst CDC NSW routes 603, 632 (from Merriville Road and Perfection Ave) and 651 (from Merriville T-way) connect to Kellyville station.

 Buses to other business areas

-Hillsbus provides services to Parramatta (603, 663, 665), Rouse Hill (603, 632, 651, 663, 665), Epping (651) and Pennant Hills (632).
+CDC NSW provides services to Parramatta (603, 663, 665), Rouse Hill (603, 632, 651, 663, 665), Epping (651) and Pennant Hills (632).

 Busways provides services to Blacktown (731, 735) and Rouse Hill (731, 735).